storj/docs/app/(docs)/object-mount/linux/page.md

 ### User and Configuration Guides

-_After installation_, read through the [User Guides](docId:ohs0ailohSh0Vie3) to learn more about using and configuring Object Mount for Linux, including details on:
+_After installation_, read through the Linux [User Guides](docId:ohs0ailohSh0Vie3) to learn more about using and configuring Object Mount for Linux, including details on:

   - Validating Functionality & Access Object Storage
   - Activating License Keys